ckeditor/ckeditor4/tests/core/selection/manual/optimization.md

   ## Expected

-  No red border is visible.
+  No red border over inserted text is visible.

   ## Unexpected